tomskra/ha-samsung-find/README.md

 ![screenshot](media/preserve_logs.png)

 6. Log in to your Samsung account.
-After successful login, you will be redirected to the SmartThings login page (don't do anything yet, just follow the next instructions)
+After successful login, you will be redirected to the SmartThings login page (**don't do anything yet, just follow the next instructions** - it's crucial you don't login on this second page)
 7. Follow the instructions below and copy the "code" and "auth_server_url" values:

 ![screenshot](media/code_and_auth_url.png)